 Looking for tips and tricks on surviving in New World?
-Amazon's behemoth of an MMORPG took Steam by storm during its closed beta period back in July.
-Now it's out again in open beta, and with it has arrived a great surge in questions asked by new players on what they should be doing, how to gather, how to craft, how to fight, and so much more.
+Amazon's behemoth of an MMORPG took Steam by storm during its closed and open beta periods in July and September, respectively.
+Now the full release is out, and with it has arrived a great surge in questions asked by new players on what they should be doing, how to gather, how to craft, how to fight, and so much more.

 We get it.
 It's an MMO.
 It can be overwhelming.
 But follow the below tips and tricks on getting started in New World and you'll find firm footing from which you can begin your character's journey across the mystical, dangerous, and fascinating land of Aeturnum.